 Though it isn’t exactly a seasonal danger, water damage is one of the most prevalent causes of property loss.
-While it is vital to prepare your house for the winter, properties left neglected throughout the summer months are more likely to have undetected leaks that cause severe damage.
+While preparing your house for the winter is vital, properties left neglected throughout the summer months are more likely to have undetected leaks that cause severe damage.
 Use these uncomplicated measures to keep your house safe from water damage all year long.

-Water damage is amongst the most frequent and expensive calamities that your house may face, costing millions of dollars every year.
-With the proper insurance and the following tips, you can protect your most asset against water damage.
+Water damage is among the most frequent and expensive calamities your house may face, costing millions of dollars every year.
+However, with the proper insurance and the following tips, you can protect your most asset against water damage.